-Analysis | Lawmakers with stock holdings vote in ways that juice their portfolios, data show
+Analysis | Lawmakers with stock holdings vote in ways that juice their portfolios, data shows

 New research from political scientists Jordan Carr Peterson and Christian Grose underscores why tighter regulations might be necessary.
 They found that members of Congress who own stock tend to vote in ways that benefit their portfolios and that these decisions can’t be explained away by other factors, such as ideology or constituent interests.

-Lawmakers’ decision-making on such issues as financial regulation or economic intervention is “significantly associated with the legislators’ ownership interests in the very companies subject to regulation, intervention, and potential rescue,” according to a paper written by Peterson and Grose and published in the journal Legislative Studies Quarterly in August.
+Lawmakers’ decision-making on issues such as financial regulation or economic intervention is “significantly associated with the legislators’ ownership interests in the very companies subject to regulation, intervention, and potential rescue,” according to a paper written by Peterson and Grose and published in the journal Legislative Studies Quarterly in August.
 Like any other investor, they “maximize their wealth and the size of their asset portfolios.”

 Peterson and Grose reached their conclusions after combing through U.S. House members’ stock holdings, as described in mandatory financial disclosures, and comparing their votes on four bills with “immediate and direct impacts” on the stock market: